 10gen's key contributions to databases — and to our industry — was their laser focus on four critical things: onboarding, usability, libraries and support.
 For startup teams, these were important factors in choosing MongoDB — and a key reason for its powerful word of mouth.

 Their support team was smart, responsive and plain nice, with 10gen correctly seeing the quality of their support as a key strength ("Support is the new marketing").
-Typifying their support mindset and desire to understand user concerns, MongoDB's CTO and cofounder Eliot Horowitz was gracious in providing perspectives and answering questions as part of this series.
+Typifying their support mindset and desire to understand user concerns, MongoDB's CTO and cofounder Eliot Horowitz was gracious in answering questions as part of this series.
 And their engineers, technical writers, and designers created documentation and libraries that were a pleasure to read and use.

 And yet, when choosing a database for a growing startup, startup engineers should have also weighed other considerations.

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
 Feel free to remix or share it.

 In 2012, critical needs that startup engineers often ignored included:

 - Schemas: Schemaless does not mean no schema; instead, it means an implicit schema in the app (a particularly challenging misnomer for anyone outside our industry)

 - Relational Structures: Relational data is common and generally suited for relational databases (MongoDB's CTO disagrees with this statement arguing that nearly 90% of database installations today would benefit from being replaced with MongoDB)14

 - Transactions: A number of use cases, especially financial ones, do benefit from transactions